 An exploration of the various ways language can help us transcend both the banal and unusual cruelties which are inevitably delivered to us, and which we equally deliver unto others.
 These poems comb through violence and love, fear and loss, exploring the common denominators in each.
 Against Which seeks the ways human beings might transform themselves from participants in a thoughtless and brutal world to laborers in a loving one.

 ROSS GAY was born in Youngstown, Ohio, and grew up outside of Philadelphia.
 His poems have appeared in American Poetry Review, Harvard Review, and Atlanta Review, among other journals.
 Ross is a Cave Canem fellow and has been a Breadloaf Tuition Scholar.
 In addition to holding a Ph.D in American Literature from Temple University, he is a basketball coach, an occasional demolition man, a painter, and a faculty member at New England College's Low-Residency MFA program.

-Welcome to our new online bookstore
+Welcome to our online bookstore

-Our bookstore is the project of City of Asylum Pittsburgh, a nonprofit commited to promoting freedom of expression.
+Our bookstore is the project of City of Asylum Pittsburgh, a nonprofit committed to promoting freedom of expression.
 All sales directly support the organization.
 Search for your favorite books using the search bar above.
 You will find titles that we carry on our shelves, as well as many that we can order for you.
 We are happy to hold an item for you to pick up in the store or to ship to your home.